Computer Science for Iowa

 NewBoCo is a Code.org Regional Partner

 NewBoCo is the designated provider of Code.org Professional Learning Programs in Iowa.
 Our role includes providing quality professional development to educators through local school district partnerships and acting as a regional hub of the global computer science education movement.
 NewBoCo will work with schools and provide networking and collaboration events for computer science teachers.

 Opportunities in Iowa

-We’re excited to announce that applications for Code.org’s free Professional Learning Program for CS Discoveries and CS Principles have closed, and we’re excited to be working with 80 Iowa educators this year.
+Applications for our 2018-19 Code.org Professional Learning Program for CS Discoveries and CS Principles have closed, and we’re excited to be working with 80 Iowa educators this year.
 More details about the programs are below, and we will begin working with schools to prepare for the 2019-20 program.
 Please pass this information along to interested teachers and administrators wanting to add or expand their computer science offerings.